7 injured, including teens, in prom night crash in Ashburn

 17M Y Yellows to U of C 19M Yellow to U of C. 18M Yellow Holy Cross

-Chicago police haven't released details on what may have lead up to the crash.
+No other information has been released on what may have caused the crash.